shoui520/shoui520.github.io/docs/routine.md

 ### Stage: The elephant in the room... kanji!

-Kanji look like scribbles don't they?
+Kanji look like scribbles, don't they?

 For a beginner, they look nonsensical.